janek37/parse_qwantz/README.md

 By default, the program outputs to stdout and logs to stderr.
 With this option, when processing file `image_name.png` it will output to `OUTPUT_DIR/image_name.txt` and log to `OUTPUT_DIR/image_name.log`.

+### `--generate-svg`

+Instead of transcribing the comic, generate a vectorized version in the SVG format and print it to the standard output.

+### `--parse-footer`

+Instead of transcribing the comic, transcribe just the footer.

 ## Conventions

 Bold and italics are marked with "◖◗" and "▹◃" respectively.
 This is to avoid ambiguity which may result from using characters like "*" or "_".